-The faculty is composed of 34 general education teachers.
-The school has one principal, one vice principal, one language arts specialist, 9 specialized academic instructors and one SAI Instructional Assistant, two instructional resource teacher, one speech and language pathologist, a psychologist, two school counselor and one bilingual assistant.
-There is one part time reading instructional assistant and one part time math instructional assistant that works within the school program in direct service to students.
-There is two lunch servers, one cashier, and six campus supervisors.
-Students who are identified for the Gifted and Talented program are maintained at our school site.
-Additional staff includes one secretary, one 3.75 hour records secretary, one health clerk, one part-time Instructional Media Technician and a custodial staff of three and a half.
+The faculty is composed of 29 teachers.
+The school has one Principal, one Vice Principal, one Instructional Resource Teacher, four Specialized Academic Instructors, two SAI Instructional Assistant, two Speech and Language Pathologists, a school Psychologist, one school counselor, and one bilingual assistant.
+There is one IRT that works within the school program in direct service to students.
+There is two lunch servers, one cashier, and six campus supervisorsAdditional staff includes one secretary, one 4.5 hour records secretary, one health clerk, one part-time Instructional Media Technician, and a custodial staff.

-A Student Success Team (SST) meets on a weekly basis as needed and teachers are encouraged to bring any student before the team who is experiencing difficulty in the areas of attendance, behavior, or academics.
-The SST team includes the classroom teacher, the Specialist, the Language Arts Specialist, the Specialized Academic Instructor, the School Psychologist, the parents of the child, an administrator and when needed, the school counselor or the English Learner Resource Teacher.
-The Language Arts Specialist chairs the team.
+A Multi-Tiered Systems of Support meets on a weekly basis as needed and teachers are encouraged to bring any student before the team who is experiencing difficulty in the areas of attendance, behavior, or academics.
+The MTSS team includes the classroom teacher, the IRT, school counselor, and Curriculum Resource Teacher.
+When needed, the Specialized Academic Instructor, an administrator, and school psychologist can join the team.
+The IRT chairs the team.